As a new-age finance controller in SaaS, you’re no longer just a backstage coordinator.

 - In numbers we trust!
 Identify and measure SaaS finance metrics that matter.

-- Measuring metrics is only meaningful when used to derive actionable insights.
+- Measuring metrics is only meaningful when used to derive meaningful and actionable insights.

 Managing Complexities in Subscriptions and Billing Operations

 If you’re a finance professional, you already know that things get crazy at the end of the month.
 Only in SaaS, it’s a bit more complex, with refunds, promotional credits, reversing taxes, changes in subscriptions.
 And let’s not even get started on reconciliation.